tsbarr/python-challenge/README.md

 ### References

-Some code sections were adapted from the UofT SCS EdX Data Bootcamp class activities.
+Challenge instructions and input file, as well as some code sections that were adapted from the UofT SCS EdX Data Bootcamp class activities:

-Challenge instructions and input file:

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.